 To store for later use, bake in oven on low temperature until dry to touch but still white.

 What to do with a coconut shell?

 Coconut cookies have long disappeared, homemade muesli was delicious.
-The two halves of the coconut shells were left outside to dry.
+The two halves of the coconut shell were left outside to dry.
 But, what to do with them?
-In different countries different things are manufactured from them, eg. buttons, musical instruments, baskets, bird feeders, jewelry even briquettes for BBQ.
+In different countries different things are manufactured from them, eg. buttons, musical instruments, baskets, bird feeders, jewellery even briquettes for BBQ.

 We had a brainstorming session the other day and the kids came up with these brilliant ideas: one half become a basket for egg collection, the other a pot holder!
 Both very simple to make.